jangpiano75/MiPairGit/README.md

 runGitHub('MiPairGit', 'yj7599', ref = 'main')
 ```

-# Troubleshooting Tips
+## Troubleshooting Tips

 If you have any problems for using MiPair, please report in Issues (https://github.com/YJ7599/MiPairGit/issues) or email Hyo Jung Jang (hyojung.jang@stonybrook.edu).

 * Tip 1.
-For the local implementation, depending on your pre-installed R libraries, your may need to some additional R packages.
+For the local implementation, to ensure no fail builds, you may need to remove all the pre-installed R packages on your computer or start it all over again after re-installing R and R Studio completely.
-* Tip 2.
-For the local implementation, please make sure if you have the most recent package version for the local implementation